About GitHub Codespaces

 If you are eligible for the Codespaces Education benefit, when you enable GitHub Codespaces in GitHub Classroom for your organization, GitHub automatically adds a Codespace policy to restrict machine types for all codespaces in the organization to 2 core machines.
 This helps you make the most of the free GitHub Codespaces usage.
 However, you can change or remove these policies in your organization settings.
 See "Restricting access to machine types."

-When the Codespaces Education benefit moves out of beta, if your organization exceeds their free allowance for GitHub Codespaces usage, your organization will be billed for additional usage.
+When the Codespaces Education benefit moves out of public preview, if your organization exceeds their free allowance for GitHub Codespaces usage, your organization will be billed for additional usage.
 See "About billing for GitHub Codespaces."

 Enabling Codespaces for your organization